benfields/code-brush/README.md

 Code Brush
 ==========
-Easlily add code snippits to your website and have them look great!
+Easily add code snippits to your website and have them look great!

 =========